videlalvaro/sfTwigPlugin/README.markdown

 -----
 Usage is simple, this plugin replaces sfPHPView and therefor the template file extension have changed into .html.
 But because this is not exactly the same as sfPHPView and Twig dosent allow function calling from within the templates none of the normal helpers will work until they have been converted to Twig Extensions.

+To Generate the port of symfony helpers into Twig Extensions do the following:

+  cd ./plugins/sfTwigPlugin
+  ./helpers.sh /path/to/syfmony/lib/helper/

+This script will scan the symfony helper folder (Or any folder with files ending with Helper.php) and with create Twig Extensions based on them inside the ./lib/extensions folder of the plugin. sed, awk & php must be in the path.

+Then in order to use the UrlHelper with Twig you can do:

+  $twig->addExtension(new Url_Twig_Extension());